 Throughout recovery, we also encourage residents to identify and deal with physical and mental health issues that, without treatment, may inhibit their ability to realize their full potential.

-Our staff is committed to assist each resident with rehabilitation, relapse prevention, reconciliation with family, spiritual maturity, education and job skills training, medical and mental health treatment, and with other issues that may stand in the way of recovery.
+Our staff is committed to assist each resident with rehabilitation, relapse prevention, reconciliation with family, spiritual maturity, education and job skills training, medical and mental health treatment and any other issues that may stand in the way of recovery.

 Meals—Turning Hunger into Hope